ssh-mitm/ssh-mitm/doc/user_guide/portforwarding.rst

 If SSH-MITM detects that a remote port forwarding request has been made, appropriate connection information is output.
 This information can then be used to establish the connection itself and to use this connection for further tests.

 .. code-block::
+  :class: no-copybutton

   created server tunnel injector for host 127.0.0.1 on port 38763 to destination ('google.com', 80)

 Any number of connections to the defined destination can be established.
 Thus, it is possible that the connection can be used by the intercepted client as well as by a vulnerability scanner during an audit.